ShawnLiaoyx/vulkan-guide/docs/extra-chapter/intro_to_simd.md

 During our algorithm loop we will be repeating the same loads on the sphere on each of the 6 iterations of the loop.
 Let's hope the compiler can optimize that out as it would save perf.

-We now have our wide frustum cull function,which culls 8 spheres at a time.
+We now have our wide frustum cull function, which culls 8 spheres at a time.

 There is still the issue of the branching in the loop, as looping 6 times can be unnecessary.
 We can add this branch to the loop to exit out of it.
 Under benchmark testing, this was a wash if it improved perf or not, as the branch is unpredictable and we are taking data "out" of the vector registers which has a bit of latency.
 The cull function itself is quite fast, so the latency of grabbing the mask and checking it in the branch can be larger than the cost of just doing the next loop of the cull.
 Unrolling this loop and interleaving operations would help, but it complicates the code a lot.
 This is a change of the algorithm that has to be benchmarked on the individual target CPUs to see if it's a win or not.